msangel/msangel.github.io/_drafts/docker.md

 The root place in virtual servers took hypervisor.

 ## Hypervisor
 The hypervisor, also referred to as Virtual Machine Manager (VMM), is what enables virtualization (running several operating systems on one physical computer).
-It allows the host computer to share its resources between VMs.
+It allows the host computer to share its resources between VMs([link](https://www.vmware.com/topics/glossary/content/hypervisor)).

 This software is installed right on top of the underlying machine’s hardware (so, in this case, there is no Host OS, there are only Guest OS’s).
 You would do this on a machine on which the whole purpose was to run many virtual machines.